wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ### Auto-Scaling

-Within AWS, Auto Scaling Groups (ASGs) are used to scale nodes.
+Unlike within AWS, where Auto Scaling Groups (ASGs) are used to scale nodes,<br />
+Within Kubernetes are these auto-scaling mechanisms:
    * https://spot.io/resources/kubernetes-autoscaling-3-methods-and-how-to-make-them-great/
    * https://spot.io/resources/kubernetes-autoscaling/kubernetes-replicaset-kubernetes-scalability-explained/
    * https://docs.openshift.com/container-platform/4.8/nodes/pods/nodes-pods-vertical-autoscaler.html
    <br /><br />

-Within Kubernetes are these auto-scaling mechanisms:

 * <strong>Cluster Autoscaler (CA)</strong> adjusts the <strong>number of nodes in a cluster</strong>.
 It automatically adds or removes nodes in a cluster when nodes have insufficient resources to run a pod (adds a node) or when a node remains underutilized, and its pods can be assigned to another node (removes a node).

 * <strong>HPA (Horizontal Pod Autoscaler)</strong> scales <strong>more copies of the same pod</strong> (assuming that the hosted application supports horizontal scaling via replication).
 HPA uses <a target="_blank" href="https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#scaling-on-custom-metrics">custom metrics</a> such as the number of incoming session requests by end-users to a service load balancer.

+* <strong>Event-Driven Autoscaler</strong> is a Red Hat/Microsoft project that can scale a wide range of objects automatically.

 <a name="SampleVPARec"></a>
 * <strong>VPA (Vertical Pod Autoscaler)</strong> analyzes standard CPU and memory resource usage metrics to provide recommendations CPU and memory resource configuration to align cluster resource allotment with actual usage.
 An example of its recommendation output: